 Finally, despite the luxury tag, there are homes available for a wide range of price points.
 They all accommodate several guests, so you can also split the cost of a stay between a group.

 Six inviting Australian homes you can stay in

 Harbourside Retreat, Sydney

-This two-storey home doesn’t give its secrets away up front: from the street, it looks like a black box.
+This two-story home doesn’t give its secrets away up front: from the street, it looks like a black box.
 Then, you step into a high-ceilinged, open-plan lounge, dining space and kitchen flooded with light.
-A few pieces of vintage timber furniture and a scattering of objets d’art (think contemporary sculpture, church candles and storm lanterns) stand out against a palette of whites, creams and greys.
+A few pieces of vintage timber furniture and a scattering of objets d’art (think contemporary sculpture, church candles and storm lanterns) stand out against a palette of whites, creams and grays.

 Large bifold doors lead onto an outside deck and a heated pool shielded on three sides by bamboo, palms and native bush.
 This is the best bit about the house, for me: it feels like you’re in Bali, but in reality you’re only a two-minute walk from Sydney Harbour’s Redleaf Beach and a direct, 20-minute ferry into central Sydney.

 Woollahra Haven, Sydney

 This house is deceptively cavernous: beyond its cottage-like façade you enter a multi-level structure.
 Your gaze is immediately drawn to a large floor-to-ceiling window in the hallway, which reveals the pool (and a basketball hoop) set into a sunken rectangle of lawn.